Cyborg-Network/cyborg-parachain/INSTRUCTIONS.md

 ## Chain Workflow

-The worker-clusters pallet provides functionalities to manage connected workers within the system.
+The edge-connect pallet provides functionalities to manage connected workers within the system.
 It provides functionality that registers `register_worker` and removes `remove_worker` workers associated with user accounts.
 There is a storage map that tracks worker details including status, IP, domain, availability status, specs and creation block.

 This information is then used by the task-management pallet to issue tasks to connected workers.